egap/methods-guides/latex-guide/latex-guide.md

 - `align` should be used for multiple equations that require alignment.
 - `split` is used for a *single* equation that requires alignment when split.
 - `multline` is used for a *single* equation where no alignment is needed.
-- `subequations` may be used around `align` to retain a single equation numbering
+- `subequations` may be used around `align` to retain a single equation numbering.

 See `example.tex` in `7_dos` for examples of use.